While more research is needed, tea tree oil applied to the head may help keep lice away and prevent them from feeding on the scalp.

 Some early studies suggest that tea tree oil may be effective for treating head lice, either alone or when combined with other botanicals, such as lavender oil.
 But more large-scale studies need to be conducted before experts can recommend tea tree oil as a safe and effective treatment for lice.

 If you or someone in your family has lice, discuss different treatment options with your doctor.
-Talk to them before you try tea tree oil or other alternative remedies.
+Talk with them before you try tea tree oil or other alternative remedies.
 They can help you assess the potential benefits and risks.